kant/tfrecords/README.md

 * Many of the above fields can be empty.
 Most of the different systems using the tfrecords will only need a subset of the fields.

 * The bounding box coordinates, part coordinates and areas need to be *normalized*.
 For the bounding boxes and parts this means that the x values have been divided by the width of the image, and the y values have been divided by the height of the image.
-This ensures that the pixel location can be recovered on any (aspect-perserved) resized version of the original image.
+This ensures that the pixel location can be recovered on any (aspect-preserved) resized version of the original image.
 The areas are normalized by they area of the image.

 * The origin of an image is the top left.
 All pixel locations will be interpreted with respect to that origin.